 How to Make Your Capitol Hill Internship a Success

 So you’ve somehow weaseled your way into a Capitol Hill internship.
 Maybe you sprayed all 535 offices with your resume.
-Maybe you share an alma mater with a chief of staff to some no-name congressman.
-Or maybe you did it the old fashion way and had your rich father call in a favor to his favorite senator.
+Maybe you share an alma mater with a Chief of Staff to some no-name congressman.
+Or maybe you did it the old fashioned way and had your rich father call in a favor to his favorite senator.

 Everyone has a different path.